offici5l/offici5l.github.io/articles/mi-error-codes.md

 **Solution:** You must wait for the beginning of the next month, meaning the 1st of next month.

 ---
+## Error Code: 10023

+**Message:** "Sorry, couldn't unlock more devices"

+**Description:** you trying to unlock another device with the same account!
+Starting in 2025, only one device per year is allowed to be unlocked with the same account

+**Solution:** use a new account or wait a year!

+---

 ## Error Code: 10000